Law, Public Safety, Corrections & Security

 + Competitive base salary

-+ Nine paid holidays and a comprehensive paid time off program
++ Nine paid holidays and a generous paid time off (PTO) program

 **Rain for Rent does not accept 3rd party applicants**